Ozdotdotdot/Volume-Wheel-on-Linux/README.md

 # Volume Wheel on Linux

-A small helper that lets you hold a modifier (for example Left Alt) and use the mouse wheel to change the system volume.
+A small helper that lets you hold a modifier (for example Left Alt or Super) and use the mouse wheel to change the system volume.
 While the modifier is pressed the helper suppresses wheel events so foreground apps do not scroll, and it forwards other mouse activity through an injected virtual device so your desktop keeps working as expected.

 ![Volume wheel demo](media/volume-wheel.gif)